The Sacrifice That Ended All Sacrifices — Modern Paraphrase | fresh.bible

 This is one of the heaviest passages in the New Testament.
 The author's tone changed noticeably here — no clever reframes, no punchy observations.
 Just an honest warning delivered with the weight it deserves:

-Anyone who rejected of died without on the testimony of two or three witnesses.
-How much worse do you think the punishment will be for someone who has trampled on the , treated the blood of the — the blood that made them holy — as something cheap, and insulted the of ?"
+Anyone who rejected the law of Moses died without mercy on the testimony of two or three witnesses.
+How much worse do you think the punishment will be for someone who has trampled on the Son of God, treated the blood of the Covenant — the blood that made them holy — as something cheap, and insulted the Spirit of Grace?"

 Then the author reminded them who they were dealing with: